willfixlater/resume/resources/markup/en/professional_experience.md

 **Software Analyst/Engineer** [February, 2014 - July, 2014]
 *Cocha Tourism*
-* Was the lead developer of the company's Customer Relationship Management application, working with tools such as PHP, Symfony, Javascript and React.
+* Was the lead developer of the company's Customer Relationship Management application, working with tools such as PHP, Symfony, Javascript and jQuery.
 * Maintained another internal application, Contact Center, which was used to facilitate communication and workflow between teams.
 It was written in PHP and Symfony.
-* Significantly optimized the exisiting data stores and developed a tool for running ETL ("Extract, Translate, Load") scripts between the various MySQL, PostgreSQL and SQL Server databases.
+* Significantly optimized the exisiting data stores and developed a tool for running ETL ("Extract, Translate, Load") scripts between databases.

 **Tech Co-founder** [December, 2012 - September, 2013]
 *Medesen*
 * Responsible for all technical decision-making and software development.
 * Developed an e-commerce platform for pharmacies and vendors in the healthcare space, which allowed them to adapt the service to their local legislative requirements.
-* Initially prototyped in Ruby on Rails, later re-written to Python and Django.
-Hired and directed contractors to help with the development of the rewrite.
 * Oversaw all of the company's expenditures and book-keeping.

-***

 **Support Engineer** [August, 2012 - November, 2012]
 *Melbourne Racing Club*
 * Provided support to an array of smaller offices across many locations, each site providing varied challenges from Hospitality and Gambling specific hardware to ad-hoc network configurations.
 * Administered and provided ongoing development for the organization's various websites, including their company site along with those belonging to their 12 distinct venues.
 * Serviced and repaired both desktop and server applications, in particular the event management software used by the club: Ungerboeck's EMS.

+***

 **Support Engineer** [June, 2011 - July, 2012]
 *CSG Technology Solutions*